bpardee/rumx/README.md

 actually reset it, a History buffer might be nice.
 This would also be useful for alerting to provide some state when determining if an alert should be made.

+Need to return NaN's for things like max_time in the Timer bean.
+Using 0 is just wrong and makes the ruminate graphs all spiky.

 ## Author

 Brad Pardee